AdarshVijayakumar/Fetch_Rewards-API/README.md

 ![login](results/deduct.png)

 ### Points balance
-Returns points balance of the user that would list all positive points per payer.
+Returns points balance of the user that will list all positive points per payer.
 ![login](results/points_bal.png)